jjti/homelab/README.md

 ## MinIO

-I tried really hard to make Ceph work.
+I tried pretty fucking hard to make Ceph work.
 I wanted both a distributed filesystem plus an S3-compatible API.
 I tried `cephadm`, `ceph-ansible`, hoping from node to node running `systemctl restart ceph-mon...`.
 I hit countless bugs and lost two days of my life and learned nothing except that Ceph is a beast.
 It felt like joining a backend team trying to set up the E2E test environment using a wiki two years out of date.

-Installing MinIO was so much simpler to install that it made me even more pissed at Ceph.
+Installing MinIO was so much simpler that I became even more pissed at Ceph.
 In 10 minutes I copied their [installation guide](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd) into an [ansible playbook](./ansible/minio.yaml) and had it running across all the hosts.
-I then switched to running it in Nomad after creating an mounting the volume:
+I then switched to running it in Nomad after creating and mounting the volume:

 ```yaml
 # ansible-nomad var